airswap/token-unit/README.md

 Support commonly used languages

-- Python
+- Javascript (done)
-- Javascript
+- Python (not started)
-- Elixir
+- Elixir (not started)

-### Function Signature
+### Suggested Function Signature

-`TokenConvert(int value, string fromUnit, string toUnit)`
+`TokenUnit(int value, string fromUnit, string toUnit)`

-## Example Usage
+## Suggested Usage

 ```
-TokenConvert(123, 'AST', 'ether') # Results in 123 AST being shown in ETH Ether equivalent
+TokenUnit(123, 'AST', 'ether') # Results in 123 AST being shown in ETH Ether equivalent
-TokenConvert(123, 'AST') # Results in 123 AST being shown in wei
+TokenUnit(123, 'AST') # Results in 123 AST being shown in wei
-TokenConvert(123, 'AST', 'AIR') # Results in 123 AST being shown as AIR
+TokenUnit(123, 'AST', 'AIR') # Results in 123 AST being shown as AIR
-TokenConvert(123, 'ether', 'wei') # Results in 123 ETH being shown in wei
+TokenUnit(123, 'ether', 'wei') # Results in 123 ETH being shown in wei
-TokenConvert(TokenConvert(123, 'AST', 'AIR'), 'AIR') # Gives the value of 123 AST in wei, but with an intermediate AIR translation, for example if the inner value is being transmitted via an API call
+TokenUnit(TokenUnit(123, 'AST', 'AIR'), 'AIR') # Gives the value of 123 AST in wei, but with an intermediate AIR translation, for example if the inner value is being transmitted via an API call
 ```

 ## Javascript Usage